+Learning 3D motions from unstructured online video collections is an extremely ill-posed task, as each video clip depicts only a short sequence of 2D projections of a \emph{unique} 4D instance, with unique shape, appearance, motion, and viewpoint that are \emph{not} assumed to reappear in another clip.
+This task, therefore, requires registering these unique video clips in a single canonical 3D model to learn a distribution of the underlying 3D motions of the animals.
+To address this challenge, we take advantage of recent advancements in self-supervised image representation learning~\cite{caron2021dino}, and distill semantic correspondences across different instances from self-supervised image features produced by a pre-trained DINO-ViT~\cite{caron2021dino}.
+Furthermore, we assume a coarse description of the motion skeleton of the animal, \eg ``quadruped,'' which effectively constrains the space of deformation akin to Non-Rigid Structure-from-Motion~\cite{Bregler00nrsfm} and provides a succinct representation for modeling the 3D motion.

+Building on top of these insights, we design a video \emph{Photo-Geometric Auto-Encoding} framework for learning 3D motion generative models from unlabeled videos.
+At its core is a spatio-temporal transformer that automatically decomposes a video clip into a set of geometric and photometric factors, including a rest-pose 3D mesh, appearance, viewpoint, and a motion latent code that encapsulates the 3D motion of the instance.
+This motion latent code is then decoded into a sequence of articulated 3D poses, which are used to animate the rest-pose mesh and re-render a 2D video clip using a differentiable renderer.
+This allows us to train the entire model end-to-end like a ``Variational Auto-Encoder'' (VAE) over the space of articulated 3D motions, using only 2D image reconstruction losses on the RGB frames, DINO features, and object masks, with pseudo-ground-truth masks obtained from off-the-shelf detectors~\cite{kirillov2019pointrend}.

-At inference time, given a single image of a new animal instance, our model reconstructs its articulated 3D shape and appearance, and generates diverse plausible 3D animations by sampling from the learned motion latent space.
-Moreover, this end-to-end video training pipeline also allows us to take advantage of additional temporal signals to learn the 3D shape, leading to more accurate and temporally consistent reconstructions.
+At inference time, we can generate new 3D motion sequences by sampling from the motion VAE latent space.
+If further given a single image of an animal, our model can reconstruct its articulated 3D shape and appearance in a feed-forward fashion, and generate 4D animations fully automatically within seconds.